 Adjusted EPS (pence)

-What it is: Our headline Adjusted earnings per share (EPS) reflects earnings from our operating business: rental income less operating, administrative and financing costs and tax.
+Description: Our Adjusted EPS reflects earnings from our operating business: rental income less operating, administrative and financing costs and tax.
 It is the primary determinant of the level of the annual dividend.
-IFRS EPS includes the impact of realised and unrealised changes in the valuation of our assets which can often mask the underlying operating performance.
-The reconciliation between Basic EPS and Adjusted EPS can be found in Note 12(i) on page 194 of the 2021 Annual Report and Accounts.
+IFRS EPS includes the impact of realised and unrealised changes in the valuation of our assets, which can often mask the underlying operating performance.
+The reconciliation between Basic EPS and Adjusted EPS can be found in Note 12(i) on page 178.

-Our performance: Adjusted EPS increased by 14.6 per cent to 29.1 pence during the year, reflecting higher rental income from our standing assets, new income from acquisitions and developments, and a 1.1p contribution from a performance fee received from our SELP joint venture.
+Our performance: Adjusted EPS increased by 6.5 per cent to 31.0 pence during the year (10.7 per cent excluding the 1.1 pence SELP performance fee reflected in the 2021 comparator), reflecting higher rental income from our standing assets and new income from acquisitions and developments, partially offset by higher financing costs.

 Rent roll growth

-What it is: The headline annualised rent contracted during the year less income lost from takebacks.
-There are two elements: to grow income from our standing assets by reducing vacancy and increasing rents from lease renewals and rent reviews; and to generate new rent by developing buildings either on a pre-let or speculative basis.
-Rent from new acquisitions is not included.
+Description: The headline annualised rent contracted during the year less income lost from takebacks.
+There are two elements: to grow income from our standing assets by reducing vacancy and increasing rents from lease renewals and rent reviews; and to generate new rent by developing buildings, either on a pre-let or speculative basis.
+Rent from acquisitions is not included.

-Our performance: In total, we generated £72 million of net new annualised rent during the year (2020: £60 million).
-The increase was driven by higher rents on review and renewal in the UK and by the increased volume of rent from development completions and pre-let agreements secured during the year.
+Our performance: In total, we generated a record £77 million of net new annualised rent during the year (2021: £72 million).
+The increase was driven by higher rents on review and renewal in the UK, indexation provisions mainly in Continental European leases, and by the increased volume of rent from development completions and pre-let agreements secured during the year.